nuseirat/CertifyMaster-Data-Visualization/README.md

 ## Overview

 CertifyMaster is an educational platform that offers a variety of free courses across multiple categories, including General, Security, and Databases.
-This project leverages Matplotlib to create insightful visual representations of course data, making it easier for users and stakeholders to understand course distribution by category, expiration type, and provider.
+This project leverages Matplotlib to create insightful visual representations of course data, making it easier for users to understand course distribution by category, expiration type, and provider.

 ![Untitled](https://github.com/user-attachments/assets/fb01d757-bb10-49ad-902b-04d5fdee7d53)